playcanvas/developer.playcanvas.com/docs/user-manual/xr/ar/mesh-detection.md

 Each mesh is represented as an instance of XrMesh, which can be added/removed during an active session.
 It also has data that can be changed during its lifetime.

-You can access the position and rotation (world space) of an XrMesh:
+You can access the position and rotation (world-space) of an XrMesh:

 ```javascript
 entity.setPosition(xrMesh.getPosition());